Fleet, Parkhill & Lawn Road Area Scheme

 Fleet Road is a two-lane fast one-way road, which is totally inappropriate for a local road.
 We have campaigned for years for Camden to put in an eastbound contraflow lane to enable cyclists to travel from Lawn Road and Parkhill Road eastbound towards Mansfield Road without having to go round the gyratory.

-Recently Camden put in a short contraflow lane from Cressy Road to Lawn Road; this should be extended to the junction.
+Recently Camden put in a short contraflow lane from Cressy Road to Lawn Road; this should be extended to the junction with Mansfield Road.
 Removing a general vehicle lane would have the additional benefit of slowing traffic down even more than widening the pavement and a cycle lane would create an even better buffer between the motor traffic and the footway and school.

 Parkhill & Lawn Roads

-Making Parkhill Road No Entry except cycles will remove the left-hook risk for cyclists heading west on Fleet Road and is very welcome.
+Making Parkhill Road No Entry except cycles will remove the left-hook risk for cyclists heading west on Fleet Road and is welcome.
 However, the risk at Lawn Road will remain.
-And because the two roads are connected by Garnett Road just south of Fleet Road, the impact on through traffic may be minimal.
+Diverting motor traffic from Parkhill Road to Lawn Road will make conditions worse on the latter and the impact on through traffic will be minimal.

 Traffic Calming & Junction Improvements